Awonkhrais/reading-notes/code301/read01.md

 ## What is Props and How to Use it in React

-**React is a component-based library** which divides the UI into little reusable pieces.
-In some cases, those components need to communicate (send data to each other) and the way to pass data between components is by using **props.**
+In some cases,components need to communicate (send data to each other) and the way to pass data between components is by using **props.**

 **“Props”** is a special keyword in React, which stands for **properties** and is being used for **passing data from one component to another.**